-A city like no other, Venice seems like a destination that better belongs in fantasy than in northeast Italy.
-And yet, Venice is very real and manages to be just as spectacular as the hype surrounding it.
-A floating city of islands in a lagoon off the Adriatic Sea, La Serenissima as it’s called, is flooded with grand history and a wholly unique way of life.
-No wonder then that it is an essential stop on anyone’s first trip to Italy.
+A city like no other, Venice seems like it belongs more in fantasy than in Northeast Italy.
+But Venice is very real, of course, and lives up to its spectacular hype.
+Nicknamed “La Serenissima,” this floating city of islands in a lagoon off the Adriatic Sea is flooded with grand history and a wholly unique way of life.
+No wonder it’s an essential stop on anyone’s first trip to Italy!

 Best Time to Visit Venice

 When you have just 48 hours in Venice, a lot is riding on the timing of your visit.
 You have to consider not only the weather, but also the crowds.
 Venice regularly pops up in conversations about overtourism, as the city struggles to deal with the volume of visitors coming in on cruise ships throughout the summer.
 Overcrowding, raised prices, and stifling heat make summer – especially August – the least desirable time to visit.

 The best time to visit Venice is either side of summer – April and May or late September.
 During these months, the crowds are a little lighter and the weather is more comfortably mild.

 Winter visitors to Venice face cold, wet weather and a greater chance of flooding.
 However, one bright spot in this low season is the world-famous Carnival of Venice in February.
 There’s nothing like seeing this gorgeous city full of merrymakers adorned in elaborate costumes and carnival masks.

 How to Get Around Venice